SanthoshKumar-T/Analytics-Projects-portfolio/README.md

 ## Data Visualization - Dashboards
-- [Marketing campaign result - Power BI] (https://github.com/SanthoshKumar-T/Marketing_Campaign_dashboard): The goal of this project is to create a dashboards for Marketing campaign results
+- [Marketing campaign result - Power BI](https://github.com/SanthoshKumar-T/Marketing_Campaign_dashboard): The goal of this project is to create a dashboards for Marketing campaign results